 In districts with more moderate Republican incumbents Democrats also fell short, with Liz Miller (D) losing to Del.
 Tag Greason (R) by 634 votes in an Ashburn-based district; Del.
 Jim LeMunyon (R) turning back a stronger-than-expected challenge from Hung Nguyen (D) in the Chantilly area; and Republican David Albo winning by more than 20 points in his Springfield-based district.

 The closest race of the night saw Del.
-Tom Rust (Fairfax, Loudon counties), one of the few pro-gay Republicans in the Legislature and a co-sponsor of a bill to prohibit discrimination in public employment, squeak by Democrat Jennifer Boysko in his by just 56 votes.
+Tom Rust (Fairfax, Loudon counties), one of the few pro-gay Republicans in the Legislature and a co-sponsor of a bill to prohibit discrimination in public employment, squeak by Democrat Jennifer Boysko by just 56 votes.

 Equality Virginia released a statement Wednesday hailing the elections of McAuliffe and Northam as a sign of progress toward eventually achieving equality for LGBT individuals in the commonwealth.
 The organization also said it was ”hopeful” that Herring would prevail in the attorney general’s race.